Trump And Acting DOJ Lawyer Plotted To Oust Acting AG, Insert A Stooge And Block Electoral Count

-Category: World Politics Hits: 0Donald Trump driving a crowd into a violent attack on the Capitol may be the defining image that will remain in the minds of most Americans.
+Category: World Politics Hits: 1Donald Trump driving a crowd into a violent attack on the Capitol may be the defining image that will remain in the minds of most Americans.
 But that assault on Jan.
 6 wasn’t the only coup Trump planned.
 After his ridiculous legal ploys had all floundered; after his attempts to strong arm governors and secretaries of state had failed; after he had wined and dined state legislators in an attempt to prevent the certification of votes … Trump had another scheme.
 The New York Times reports that Trump worked with Department of Justice lawyer Jeffrey Clark on a plan that would have removed acting Attorney General Jeffrey Rosen, then Trump and Clark would use the DOJ to order Georgia legislators to reverse the outcome of the election in that state while blocking Congress from counting the Electoral College vote.
 This plan was apparently only halted because of an accident of timing.
 And it shows once again how close Trump came to completely gutting American democracy.

 Read more https://crooksandliars.com/2021/01/trump-and-acting-doj-lawyer-plotted-oust